ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ### Google Tango
 Tango is only available on the Asus Zenfone AR and has better room tracking capabilities than ARCore.
 Useful links [here](https://community.arm.com/graphics/b/blog/posts/mobile-inside-out-vr-tracking-now-on-your-phone-with-unity), [here](https://twitter.com/youten_redo/status/921295583180079104) and an excellent talk about the underlying technology [here](http://voicesofvr.com/544-google-tangos-engineering-director-on-ar-capabilities-enabled-by-depth-sensors/).

-### HoloKit (Cardboard AR)
+### HoloKit, Aryzon, ZapBox (Cardboard AR)

-Some projects use the camera seethrough mode for AR projects but I don't think it is a good approach to use a mono camera and add 3D objects on top of the 2D camera image.
+Some projects (e.g. [ZapBox](https://www.zappar.com/zapbox/)) use the camera seethrough mode for AR projects but I don't think it is a good approach to use a mono camera and add 3D objects on top of the 2D camera image.
 This is guaranteed to give you a bad experience.
 The HoloKit project builds on a much better idea but would profit from a better headset design and some improvements we already see in the Daydream and GearVR headsets like low persistency screen mode and smooth head tracking.
 It would also profit from smoother positional head tracking which is the mission of this project.

 [This introductory video](https://www.youtube.com/watch?v=ao8Gb9yDrBM), the [github project site](https://github.com/holokit/holokitsdk) and the [HoloKit website](https://holokit.io/) can give you a good overview over the HoloKit project.
 You can also buy the headset from thair website but more on that down below.

 There is also a company called [Aryzon](https://www.aryzon.com/) which is selling almost the same product with thair own SDK but I don't know why this company even exists when there is HoloKit as an open-source alternative.
 A good review of this headset can be found [here](https://skarredghost.com/2018/07/04/aryzon-ar-headset-2-0-unboxing-and-review/).
-I only found an [older video](https://www.youtube.com/watch?v=EFDl5Nyah3Y) showing a view through the headset with the tracking looking terible.
+I only found an [older video](https://www.youtube.com/watch?v=EFDl5Nyah3Y) showing a view through the headset with the tracking looking terrible.
 Tracking using the new ARCore should be much better.

 There are many possibilities that such a headset would allow for some examples [here (markers)](https://www.youtube.com/watch?v=8fNdM0q7gUc), [here (hand tracking)](https://www.youtube.com/watch?v=N5xl3HBNsqg) and [here](https://www.youtube.com/watch?time_continue=2&v=NwkpiE4Tgjs).